aosabook/500lines/search-engine/README.md

 -->

 When the function is invoked,
-it doesn't do anything but return a generator object;
+it doesn’t do anything but return a generator object;
 each time the `.next()` method is invoked on that generator object, the function starts running, either from the beginning